ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

             - blob: anonymous read access for blobs
             - container: anonymous read access for entire container
     - accessing data from storage account
-        - under the storage account's Properties, there is a URL for each of the service types (blob, file, queue, table, Data Lake, etc.)
+        - under the storage account's properties, there is a URL for each of the service types (blob, file, queue, table, Data Lake, static website)
             - if you have read-only geo-redundant storage enabled, you get a secondary endpoint for each type as well
+        - under access keys you will find the access keys that enable full access to the emtire account
+            - hitting the endpoint for a file or account/service with the key will serve you the file/account/service
+        - under shared access signature
 - managed storage accounts are the accounts Azure makes when you create a VM, open the cloud shell for the first time, etc., you don't create them directly

 ### CosmosDB